-An Advanced Tactical Rescue team, housed at Texas Station #17, is specially trained for unusually difficult, complex rescues, such as building collapses, water rescues, trench rescues and high-rise rescues.
-The ATR team was dispatched to New York by the federal government on Sept.
-11, 2001 to assist with rescue and recovery following the terrorist attacks.
+An Advanced Tactical Rescue team, housed at Texas Station number 17, is specially trained for unusually difficult, complex rescues, such as building collapses, water rescues, trench rescues and high-rise rescues.
+The ATR team was dispatched to New York by the federal government on September 11, 2001 to assist with rescue and recovery following the terrorist attacks.

-The Department operates one hazardous material unit, stationed centrally at Brooklandville Station #14, and three Hazmat satellite units.
+The Department operates one hazardous material unit, stationed centrally at Brooklandville Station number 14, and three Hazmat satellite units.

 Two volunteer coffee wagons provide invaluable support by supplying food and drink and other services to firefighters and emergency medical personnel at the scenes of fires and various emergencies.
 Volunteer members of Box 234 Association, Inc., Company 156, and the Central Alarmers, Company 155, make themselves available at any hour of the day or night.
 The coffee wagons also routinely provide support at Fire Department events such as dedications, ceremonies, and press conferences.